ToshioCP/Rake-tutorial-for-beginners-en/sec1.md

 #### Rake Basics

-First, the important point is the command `rake` and the file `Rakefile` placed in the current directory.
+First, the important point is to know the command `rake` and the file `Rakefile` placed in the current directory.
-The rake command takes a task name (tasks are explained later) as an argument.
+The `rake` command takes a task name (tasks are explained later) as an argument.

 ```
 $ rake hello